quezaltendes/housepricesv1/README.md

 # housepricesv1
-The first notebook version of House Prices Competiton on Kaggle I used NN with 4 hidden layers (268 -> 512 -> 256 -> 128 -> 64 -> 1) with 20 epochs
+The first version of notebook of House Prices Competiton on Kaggle I used NN with 4 hidden layers (268 -> 512 -> 256 -> 128 -> 64 -> 1) with 20 epochs
 Optimizer - Adam, (lr = 0.0005), without scheduler
 Loss Function - MSE